-The Kitsap County Superior and Juvenile Courts are responsible for taking reasonable steps to ensure that LEP and D/HH/DB individuals have meaningful access to emergency information should an emergency situation arise.
+The Kitsap County District Court is responsible for taking reasonable steps to ensure that LEP and D/HH/DB individuals have meaningful access to emergency information should an emergency situation arise.
 The court provides such information in the following ways:

-- There are universally understood emergency signs located in the strategic places throughout the courthouse building; - Emergency exits are clearly marked; and, - Evacuation map(s) are located in visible public area points with an indication using the most common non-English language (in addition to English) spoken in the area to designate the evacuation map(s).
+- There are universally understood emergency signs located in the strategic places throughout the courthouse building; - Emergency exits are clearly marked [possibly also in the most common non-English language(s) used in the area]; - Evacuation map(s) are located in visible public area points with an indication using the most common non-English language (in addition to English) spoken in the area to designate the evacuation map(s). - Bilingual staff is informed and trained to provide emergency information.